 Every minute, creators and businesses upload hundreds of hours of English-language video content.
 But English speakers represent roughly 17% of the global population.
 The other 83% — the 5.5 billion people who speak Spanish, Mandarin, Arabic, Hindi, French, Portuguese, and dozens of other languages — largely miss out on that content.

 AI video dubbing and translation tools are closing that gap at a speed and cost that was unimaginable five years ago.
-Where professional dubbing once cost $15–$40 per minute of video and required weeks of production time, AI dubbing now delivers results in hours at a fraction of the price.
-The best tools combine automatic speech recognition, neural machine translation, voice cloning, and lip-sync generation — producing dubbed videos where the speaker’s mouth movements match the translated audio with uncanny accuracy.
+Where professional dubbing once cost $500–$2,000 per finished minute of video and required weeks of production time, AI dubbing now delivers results in hours at a fraction of the price — estimates put AI translation at $2–$20 per minute versus $500–$2,000 for traditional dubbing, an up to 98% cost reduction.
+The best tools combine automatic speech recognition, neural machine translation, voice cloning, and lip-sync generation — producing dubbed videos where the speaker's mouth movements match the translated audio with uncanny accuracy.

 Understanding the technology helps you evaluate which tools cut corners and which deliver genuine quality.
 A complete AI dubbing pipeline involves four distinct steps: